npalm/2025-01_from-events-to-insights/demo/terraform/README.md

    export TF_VAR_aws_region=YOUR_AWS_REGION
    ```
 6. Run `terraform init && terraform apply`.
 7. Next setup a GitHub actions workflow to trigger jobs.
+See for example the workflow used for the talk [`here`](../data/workflow.yml).